-If Eat This! did a ranking of the best tasting foods on the planet, garlic bread would probably make the list.
-What's not to love about bread soaked in butter and topped with garlic and cheese?
+If we ranked the best-tasting foods on the planet, garlic bread would make the list.
+What's not to love about bread that's soaked in butter and topped with garlic and cheese?
 How about the fact that it's loaded with calories, simple carbs (the kind that spikes your blood pressure), and sodium?
 And how about the fact that it's not authentic Italian at all?

 Buttery pasta?
 Fresh shellfish?
 What more could you ask for?
-Well, you literally just can't ask for this in Italy because it doesn't exist!
-This dish most likely came from the traditional Italian dish which features langoustines (think small lobsters) cooked in olive oil and herbs.
+Well, can't ask for this in Italy because it doesn't exist there.
+This dish most likely came from the traditional Italian dish, which features langoustines (small lobsters) cooked in olive oil and herbs.
 America did what we do best (i.e. worst) and swapped out olive oil for butter and added pasta to make the heavily-caloric meal we call shrimp scampi.

 Marinara sauce is tomato-heavy and, while tomatoes are on our list of foods you should eat every day, traditional Italian sauces are light on the tomato and heavy on other ingredients like olive oil and herbs.
 The result is a lighter dish with a more delicate flavor.
-If you can bear to part with your beloved marinara sauce, try ordering pasta "al pomodoro" or spaghetti "alla puttanesca" to go authentic.
+If you can bear to part with your beloved marinara sauce, try ordering pasta "al Pomodoro" or spaghetti "alla puttanesca" to go authentic.
 And don't miss our exclusive report on the 40 Popular Pasta Sauces—Ranked!

 On the same page as Italian Wedding Soup are "Italian" hoagies or submarines.
 Whatever you call them, "Italian" sandwiches are easily identifiable as American.
 These oversized sammies pack piles of meat, cheese, and veggies onto thick-cut bread.

 Ready for one more Italian food phony?
 "Italian" dressing.
 This tangy vinaigrette is made from oil, vinegar, herbs, spices, sugar, and more.
 However, Italians rarely dress their salads—and if they do, they simply splash some olive oil on their greens and veggies.

 But beyond the language barrier, you won't find anything in Italy that resembles American pepperoni pizza.
-Actually, you won't find anything that comes close to our pizza in general.
+And you won't find anything that comes close to our pizza in general.
 First of all, if you want meat on your pizza, you'll only find pizzas with thinly sliced prosciutto or lean(er) Tuscan sausage.
 Secondly, Italian pizza has less cheese, less sauce, and thinner crust than American pizza, making it a lighter, healthier dish than our slices.
 If pizza is one of your favorite supermarket purchases, don't miss these 25 Best and Worst Frozen Pizzas.

-Spaghetti and Meatballs
+Spaghetti and meatballs

 No!
 Not spaghetti and meatballs too?!
 Unfortunately, it's true.
 Spaghetti and meatballs were completely contrived by Americans.
-When most of us think of Italian food, we picture heaping piles of spaghetti, baseball-sized meatballs, and a blizzard of parmesan cheese on top, but this is simply a fantasy you're more likely to find in Lady and the Tramp.
-In Italy, meatballs are almost always served alone as an appetizer and meat, in general, is very rarely mixed into pasta.
+When most of us think of Italian food, we picture heaping piles of spaghetti, baseball-sized meatballs, and a blizzard of Parmesan cheese on top, but this is simply a fantasy you're more likely to find in Lady and the Tramp.
+In Italy, meatballs are almost always served alone as an appetizer.
+And meat, in general, is very rarely mixed into pasta.